krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 Bluntly, while this ordering may make sense for someone whose idea of linear algebra starts and ends with BLAS and `numpy.linalg`, I think this approach tends to miss the forest for the trees.
 Don't get me wrong: drilling the fundamentals is absolutely essential, and having concrete numbers to work with can make new math more approachable.
 But linear algebra is in the unfortunate situation is being a particularly useful subject that is also particularly obtuse from a purely numerical standpoint.
 And so in my ideal course, we would start from the other end and teach in the following order:

 1. Linearity and linear transformations
-1. Motivate the definitions of a basis, vector, and matrix
+1. Invent the concepts of a basis, vector, and matrix
-1. Motivate matrix multiplication, eigenvalues and eigenvectors
+1. Invent matrix multiplication, eigenvalues and eigenvectors
-1. Invent the rest of linear algebra now that we have the motivation to do so
+1. Invent the rest of linear algebra now that we have what we need to do so

 I'm not sure if this would actually hold up in a real classroom, but regardless, I'd like to sketch out how this approach would work with the rest of this post.[^2] So let's start with: